 Many women falsely believe that they have to wait until they are dilated to a certain number before they can ask for or receive an epideral.
 However, according to the American Society of Anesthesiologist’s current guidelines, “patients in early labor should be offered the option of receiving neuraxial analgesia (spinal or epidural) when the service is available, and it should not be withheld to meet arbitrary standards for cervical dilation.”

 Tattoos are becoming more commonplace and the lower back is one popular place to get a tattoo.
 There is some fear that somehow the ink from the tattoo would get carried from the needle into the epidural space and cause some type of dangerous complication.
-Although some anesthesiologists are hesitant to place an epidural through a tattooed area of skin there is no evidence that this is dangerous.
+Although some anesthesiologists are hesitant to place an epidural through a tattooed area of skin, there is no evidence that this is dangerous.
 There is only a small amount of dye used in the tattoo process and once the tattoo has healed the dye basically just stains the skin.
 When the epidural is performed, skin and other contaminants are not carried with the needle into the epidural space.
-Now, if you have a tattoo that is not fully healed this might be dangerous, but most pregnant women aren’t getting new tattoos at the end of their pregnancies.
-Your anesthesiologist may decide to look for another place to insert the epidural needle if you have a tattoo on your lower back in order to avoid potential scarring of your tattoo but he doesn’t have to.
+Now, if you have a tattoo that is not fully healed, this might be dangerous, but most pregnant women aren’t getting new tattoos at the end of their pregnancies.
+Your anesthesiologist may decide to look for another place to insert the epidural needle if you have a tattoo on your lower back in order to avoid potential scarring of your tattoo.